Surrogate Modeling of Urban Boundary-Layer Flow: Discussion on Model Performance

 \section{Discussion on Model Performance}

-This section offers a critical perspective on the previous findings and diagnoses the cause of observed discrepancies in model predictions.
-The results presented in \S\ref{sec:results} demonstrate that the proposed ML surrogates qualitatively capture key features of velocity statistics in the considered flow system, particularly in the big-data regime.
-However, as discussed \S\ref{sec:rel-err-metrics} and shown in table \ref{RelL1}, the accuracy of the ML models varies depending on the flow variable in question.
-Specifically, the $\overline{u}$ and $\overline{v}$ velocities, as well as the normal resolved Reynolds stresses, are accurately predicted by the ML models.
-In contrast, the $\overline{w}$ velocity and resolved shear stresses exhibit larger errors in their predictions.
-Results also show that the accuracy of both ML models decreases as the amount of training data is reduced.
-The KNN model exhibited a steep drop in performance between the big- and moderate-data regimes, and a similar level of performance between the moderate- and small-data regimes.
-On the other hand, the MLP model showed a more gradual decline in performance, and outperformed the KNN model overall.
-These findings were further supported by trends observed in the spatially-distributed averaged $\overline{u}$ field (as discussed in \S \ref{sec:vel-fields}) and the profiles of flow statistics (as described in \S \ref{sec:mean-flow-profiles}).
-This section will provide further insight into these findings and discuss approaches to improve the ML model performance.
+This section offers a critical perspective on the previous findings and diagnoses the cause of observed discrepancies in proposed MLP model predictions.
+The results presented in \S\ref{sec:results} demonstrate that the proposed MLP and baseline SPL surrogates qualitatively capture key features of velocity statistics in the considered flow system, particularly in the big-data regime.
+However, as discussed in \S\ref{sec:rel-err-metrics} and shown in tables \ref{tab:mean_RelL1_in_canopy} and \ref{tab:mean_RelL1_above_canopy}, the accuracy of the proposed models varies depending on the flow variable in question.
+Specifically, the $\overline{u}$ and $\overline{v}$ velocities and normal resolved Reynolds stresses are accurately predicted, whereas predictions of $\overline{w}$ and resolved shear stresses show more significant errors.
+Results also show that the accuracy of both MLP and SPL models decreases as the amount of training data is reduced, with the SPL model exhibiting a steep drop in performance between the big- and small-data regimes.

+Further, the SPL model demonstrates superior performance compared to the MLP model when it comes to satisfying mass conservation.
+This section will provide further insight into these findings and discuss approaches to improve the performance of the proposed MLP model.

-As mentioned earlier, both ML models show significant errors while predicting $\overline{w}$ and resolved shear stresses.
-For the MLP surrogate, this behavior can be attributed to the use of a cumulative loss function during the training phase, which does not impose specific constraints on individual flow statistics.
-The cumulative loss function, denoted as $L_\mathrm{MLP}$, is defined as the sum of individual loss functions $L_{\theta_j}$ for each flow statistic $\theta_j$, i.e.,
+As mentioned, the MLP model demonstrates variable accuracy in predicting flow statistics.
+This behavior can be attributed to the use of a cumulative loss function during the training phase, which does not impose specific constraints on individual flow quantities.
+The cumulative loss function, denoted as $L_\mathrm{MLP}$, is defined as the sum of individual loss functions $L_{Y_i}$ for each flow statistic $Y_i$, i.e.,